We research and explore the coolest ghost towns and historic locations in Ohio!

 Morningstar – Lanier Township Location: 39.698238, -84.537844 on SR 503 along Twin Creek between Halderman Rd (Co Hwy 97) and Carlton Rd Remnants: none known Description: The proprietors were War of 1812 veteran George Morningstar (1779 – 1862) and Elizabeth (Sweitzer) Morningstar (1783 – 1851).
 They arrived in Preble County in 1817, had 7 children, and owned a successful farm.
 George and Elizabeth were buried with relatives 3 miles southwest of the GPS coordinates in Eikenberry (Wheatville) Cemetery on Quaker Trace Rd.
 The Morningstar and Eikenberrry families were related by marriage.

-Oklahoma – Washington Township Location: 39.786545, -84.634976 on US 127 at intersection of SR 726 along Bantas Fork Remnants: former school on SR 726 at the interesection of Alexander Rd, old houses and farm buildings in the area Description: Oklahoma had a steam-powered saw mill on the north side of Alexander Rd at the corner of SR 726.
+Oklahoma – Washington Township Location: 39.786545, -84.634976 on US 127 at intersection of SR 726 along Bantas Fork Remnants: former school on SR 726 at the interesection of Alexander Rd, old houses and farm buildings in the area Description: The first known business in the vicinity was a saw mill on the north side of Bantas Fork just east of the GPS coordinates on a 200-acre farm owned by the Risinger family.
+It was pinpointed in the 1871 county atlas.
+A steam-powered saw mill was pinpointed on the 1887 county map on the north side of Alexander Rd at the corner of SR 726.
 The school (Washington Township No. 4) was constructed in 1890 and closed in 1929.
 It was recently restored and now operates as the Olde Schoolhouse Vineyard & Winery owned by Mark and Angela Zdobinski and Jim and Beth Meeks.
 Mark and Jim served together on the Preble County Farm Bureau Council.
 Grapes are grown on the old farm next to the school in the hopes of producing wine from them in the future.
 Wine tastings are held in the old school and the business occasionally has live entertainment and guest visitors.

 Winery Info – https://www.facebook.com/pg/oldeschoolhousewinery/about/?ref=page_internal